LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-console/README.md

 The `Program` class contains the `Main` method that will drive our program's functionality.
 It contains three methods:

 1. `Main` - The main application runner.
-2. `getUserSelection` - A utility method that displays a menu of choices and returns the user's selection.
+2. `GetUserSelection` - A utility method that displays a menu of choices and returns the user's selection.
-3. `printJobs` - This is meant to print a list of jobs to the console in a nicely formatted manner, but hasn't been implemented yet.
+3. `PrintJobs` - This is meant to print a list of jobs to the console in a nicely formatted manner, but hasn't been implemented yet.
 This will be part of your job.

 Let's look at each of these.